ytlee3/quantum_algorithms/1_Deutsch_Jozsa_algorithm/README.md

 $f({x_0, x_1, x_2,..., x_n}) \rightarrow$ 0 or 1 for each bit, where $x_n$ is 0 or 1

 We hope that the function is either a constant function or a balanced.
 Constant function return all 0 or all 1 for any input and balanced function return 0 for half of the input and 1 for the other half.
+Take 2 qubits for example, if our input is 01, the possible output could be $f_1(01) =00$